romanz/amodem/doc/DESIGN.md

 ## Key Naming

-`trezor-agent` goes to some length to avoid using the valuable parent key.
-It uses derived child keys pairs instead (according to the [BIP-0032: Hierarchical Deterministic Wallets][1] system).
-Part of the rationale behind this is that `trezor-agent` is to some extend condemmed to *blindly* signing any NONCE given to it (e.g. as part of a challenge respone, or as the hash/hmac of someting to sign).
+`trezor-agent` goes to great length to avoid using the valuable parent key.

+The rationale behind this is that `trezor-agent` is to some extent condemned to *blindly* signing any NONCE given to it (e.g. as part of a challenge respone, or as the hash/hmac of someting to sign).

 And doing so with the master private key is risky - as rogue (ssh) server could possibly provide a doctored NONCE that happens to be tied to a transaction or something else.

+It therefore uses only derived child keys pairs instead (according to the [BIP-0032: Hierarchical Deterministic Wallets][1] system) - and ones on different leafs.
+So the parent key is only used within the device for creating the child keys - and not exposed in any way to `trezor-agent`.

 ### SSH